greatday4april/react-rails-skeleton/README.md

 ### Auto-generate the backend resource chain

-run `rails g resource api/user` (for api resource) (replace with your model name), it will generate the following files for you:
+run `rails g resource api/user -j=false -y=false --skip-template-engine --no-helper` (for pure api resource) (replace `api/user` with your model name), it will generate the following files for you:

 - DB migration file
 - model